Halloween Happenings Guide 2022

 Takoma Park, MD

-The Takoma Park Recreation Department will once again host this family-friendly Halloween event.
+The Takoma Park Recreation Department will once again host this FREE family-friendly Halloween event.
 The Monster Bash event will kick off at 1pm with a DJ and dancing, Trunk-or-Treat, and a magic show.
 The Costume Parade and Contest will begin at 2pm and end at the Takoma Park Library/Community Center.
 Festivities will end with the Costume Award Ceremony and Celebration, including a selfie station, games, and more.

 Trick-or-Treating at Mount Vernon